MalTools/PrivacyReport/README.md

-# Examination and Improvements for iOS App Privacy Report
+# Examination & Improvements for iOS App Privacy Report

 This repository contains the first systematical study of the usability and effectiveness of the iOS App Privacy Report in real-world settings.
 Our research follows a clear and logical workflow: